Extensions in Jacobian algebras via punctured skein relations: Abstract

 \section{Abstract}

 Given a Jacobian algebra arising from the punctured disk, we show that all non-split extensions can be found using the tagged arcs and skein relations previously developed in cluster algebras theory.
-Our geometric interpretation can be used to find non-split extensions over other Jacobian algebras arising form surfaces with punctures.
-We show examples in type $D$ and in a punctured surface.
+Our geometric interpretation can be used to find non-split extensions over other Jacobian algebras arising from surfaces with punctures.
+We show examples in type $D$ and in other punctured surfaces.